zealtv/VIZZable-2/README.md

 * Max 6.13
 * Ableton Live 9

+### Download
+Download from the releases link above ☝️

 ### Installation
 Place VIZZable folder anywhere on your hard drive.
 Drag plugins from the Ableton browser or your file system, into your live set.

 ### Support
 Community support available through this google group: [http://groups.google.com/group/jitterinmax4live-](